 The Stochastic Oscillator was developed in the 1950s by the trader, educator, and author George Lane.
 Because of this, the Stochastic Oscillator is sometimes also referred to as “Lane’s Stochastics”.
-As of today, this indicator remains the most popular momentum indicator used by daytraders in the stock, cryptocurrency, and currency markets.
+As of today, this indicator remains the most popular momentum indicator used by day traders in the stock, cryptocurrency, and currency markets.

-In order to calculate the SO, we’ll use a timeframe of 5 periods as an example:
+To calculate the SO, we’ll use a timeframe of 5 periods as an example:

 %K = (Price - Low_5) / (High_5 - Low_5) Where: Low_5: lowest low of the previous 5 periods High_5: highest high of the previous 5 periods